EEG Concussion Test For Head Injury & Brain Physicals

 Detect Early Brain Injury from Concussion, Learn About Mild Traumatic Brain Injuries & Discover the Importance of a Proper Concussion Test.

-Have you or your loved one suffered a concussion during a car accident, at work, or while playing a sport?
+Have you or your loved one suffered a blow to the head during a car accident, at work, or while playing a sport?
 Perhaps it was a concussion after a fall.
-Chances are, you or your loved one made a trip to the local emergency room only to be sent home after a negative CT Scan of the head.
+Chances are, you or your loved one who you saw lose consciousness made a trip to the local emergency room only to be sent home after a negative CT scan of the head.
 And chances are that you’re still suffering from symptoms like headaches, nausea, or feeling unwell overall.
-That’s because what you really needed from the start was a concussion test.
+That’s because what you really needed from the health care facility was a concussion test which can either be a web-based concussion test online or an in-facility concussion test that ties up with concussion data online for accurate and instant concussion testing results.

 The Problem with CT Scans